 For more information about our Support and Maintenance Plans, contact our Customer Support Department at (800) 929-2920 (US only); press 3 for support, or use the form below to ask a customer support question or alert us to an issue.

-At Sonant, we understand the importance of customer support, which is why we are customers recognize us as providing the best service around.
+At Sonant, we understand the importance of customer support, which is why our customers recognize us as providing the best service around.
 We will go out of our way to help you!

 A call where the client hangs up before reaching an agent.
 Abandoned call statistics are important because they represent lost business.
 Contact centers try to minimize abandoned calls, minimize cost, and maximize agent productivity: a difficult task.